 God’s Warning Shots

-And although God through the Prophet warned them of coming disaster, He didn’t leave them without hope.
-He told them of the coming Messiah who would be born of a virgin (7.14), that the Messiah would be called “God with us” (7.14; Matt.
+Yet, even in the midst of that warning, He didn’t leave them without hope.
+He told them of the coming Messiah who would be born of a virgin, that the Messiah would be called “God with us” (Is.
+7.14; Matt.
 1.23), and gave other prophecies which would not be fully realized until the birth, life, death and resurrection of Christ.

 Could it be that America, too, has had a series of “warning shots”?
-Things like: 9-11? the banking crises? the failure of the housing market? the job situation?
-And more recently … the numerous terrorist attacks around the country, the rise in lawlessness in many cities, the current election situation, the changes in our laws that are an all-out attack on the family and biblical Christianity, and, as I said in yesterday’s reading, calling evil good and good evil.
+Things like: 9-11, the banking crises, the failures in the housing market, the numerous terrorist attacks around the country, the rise in lawlessness in many cities, natural disasters, and the changes in our laws that are an all-out attack on the family and biblical Christianity.

 What will we do as a nation?
-Will we repent and turn back to God or will we continue on the path of rebellion against God?
-Will we seek God and His wisdom or will we continue to look to our mediums and wizards (8.19) (just watch the news and the cable networks and you’ll see that we call on every expert except the Expert!) and false messiahs (the Government, the Federal Reserve, politicians, etc.)?
+Will we repent and turn back to God or will we continue on a path of rebellion against Him?
+Will we seek God and His wisdom or will we continue to look to our mediums and wizards, all the so-called experts?
 Chapter 8.19-20:

-If we fail to seek God’s truth in our circumstances (the economy, the state of our nation, etc.), it will only lead to further godlessness, darkness and despair.
+If we fail to seek God’s truth in our circumstances (the economy, the state of our nation, the rise in terrorism, etc.), it will only lead to further godlessness, darkness and despair.

 Today’s Other Readings:

 The psalmist continues to recount the wonderful works of God.
 Even in the midst of hardship and judgment, God works in mighty ways in the lives of true believers as our reading in Isaiah 3 confirmed.

 A frequent theme in Proverbs is a warning against laziness.
 Here Solomon warns that laziness eventually leads to poverty.